 6. Shingba Rhododendron Sanctuary

-One of the beautiful sanctuaries in Sikkim, Shingba Rhododendron Sanctuary grabs the attention of every single visitor with its marvelous beauty.
-It is home to colorful floral species, including orchids and rhododendrons, which make it one of the must-visit sanctuaries not only in Sikkim but also in India.
-It is also a favorite place for adventure and nature lovers.
-People from different parts of the world visit the attraction in Sikkim in order to get a glimpse of the bright colored flowers including pink, maroon, cream, purple and red.
+One of the beautiful sanctuaries in Sikkim, Shingba Rhododendron Sanctuary grabs the attention of every single visitor with its marvellous beauty.
+It is home to colourful floral species, including orchids and rhododendrons, which make it one of the must-visit sanctuaries not only in Sikkim but also in India.
+It is also a favourite place for adventure and nature lovers.
+People from different parts of the world visit the attraction in Sikkim in order to get a glimpse of the bright coloured flowers including pink, maroon, cream, purple and red.
+This place adds to the diversity and wildlife of Sikkim and is a must-visit for bird watchers.

 Best Time to Visit: April and May (in this time, enjoy the beauty of the blooming flowers)